selvastics/selvastics.com/blogarticles/guide_participant_report.md

     ```

 ### 2.2 Bar plot: Code explanation
  The code provided is an HTML/JavaScript snippet that uses the Chart.js library to render a bar chart.
-I compare `variable1` and `variable2` in this example.
+I compare the previously calculated `variable1` and `variable2` in this example.
 The chart is customized with specific colors for the background and border, as well as border width.
 The Y-axis scale is set to range between 1 and 7.
 This explanation will dissect the code, focusing on key elements like the data structure, aesthetic properties, and configuration options.

 1. **Including Chart.js**: The Chart.js library is included via a script tag, which is essential for rendering the chart.
     ```html